ssunsonic/ssunsonic/README.md

 My career plan is to work as a Data Analyst for a few years, understand the in and outs of how data-driven processes create valuable and productive cultures, and then transition.
 To showcase skills outside of my professional experience, I'm solving cases through the [8 Week SQL Challenge][sql] and plan on developing cool and intuitive visuals in form of dashboards, reports, or charts.

 I'm currently very interested in computer vision + data visualization.
 When I'm not here, you can find me at the 🏖 , on the pitch 💫, playing casual guitar, or anywhere with an affinity for delicious food.
-I'm inspired by those that chase relentless creative pursuits and please feel free to reach out!
+I'm inspired by those that chase relentless creative pursuits and am always open for a chat.

 [link]:https://datalab.ucdavis.edu/
 [sql]:https://8weeksqlchallenge.com/